 Installing a vapour barrier is another option, and this is sometimes referred to as a damp-proof membrane (DPM).
 This DPM stops moisture from rising into your laminate flooring from your subfloor.

-And finally, you could simply use underlay with built-in DPM, the recommended choice.
+And finally, you could simply use underlay with built-in DPM, which is the recommended choice.

 Conditioning the Laminate Flooring